Daylight23/ShokuhouBot/README.md

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.
 Note that this project uses well-known Telegram-bot of it's time @BanhammerMarie_bot from Paul Larson as it's base.

-Can be found on telegram as [Skylee](https://t.me/skylee_bot).

-Join the [news channel](https://t.me/skyleeupdates) if you just want to stay in the loop about new features or announcements.

-Alternatively, [contact my reporter bot on telegram](https://t.me/YumiUzo_bot)!
-(Keep all support questions in the support chat, where more people can help you.)

 ## Credits